 Q8.
 What to do with my used pulse oximeter?

 A8.
-Please return the used pulse oximeter to the municipality that sent it to you, while following their instructions.
+Please return the used pulse oximeter to the municipality that sent to you for others who need it, while following their instructions.

 Q9.
 What is the definition of "severe illness"?